 Non-Marital Property- The best case scenario would be that the purchase is considered marital.
 For example, you used the money in a marital savings account to pay off debt that was in your name alone but incurred during the marriage.
 The debt would likely be considered marital, so any funds used to pay off that debt would also be considered marital.

-To avoid any complications, it is advisable to hold off any big-purchases until after the divorce.
+To avoid any complications with marital asset and debt allocations, it is advisable to hold off any big-purchases until after the divorce.
 However, if the purchase has already been made or needs to be made necessarily, talk to an attorney beforehand so that the best strategy that would be the least damaging to you can be applied to your case.